openpeeps/tim/README.md

 ```

 Local data can be passed to a template from route's callback (controller).
-`$this` constant can be used to access data from local storage.
+`$this` constant can be used to access data from the local storage.

 ```nim
 timl.render("index", local = %*{